Skip to content

 include_transaction Boolean No true Wrap SQL in BEGIN/COMMIT

-include_drop_tables Boolean No false Include DROP TABLE statements
+include_truncate Boolean No false Include TRUNCATE TABLE ...
+CASCADE before inserts

 json_mode String No "single" JSON mode: single or per-table